georgegeorgitsis/csv-parser/README.md

 3. In order to retrieve images in `XML`, a parameter `?format=XML` is required.

 #### Quick Explanation of GET ALL images
-For assignment purposes, there is no validation of the user.
 The `getImages` request returns all the available images from db.

 ---